 What’s included in a subscription?

 For a start, my eternal gratitude.
-Your support, whether as a free subscriber or a paid one, means I can focus on creating recipes and stories rather than engaging in the fickle nonsense of TikTok and Instagram to try and get work seen, let alone paid for.
+Your support as a free or a paid subscriber, means I can focus on creating recipes rather than engaging in the fickle nonsense of TikTok and Instagram to get work seen, let alone paid for.

 In more detail…

-Monthly newsletter with a recipe round up, updates from the veg patch, news on events I’m doing (supper clubs, festivals, talks etc).
-Plus things like book recommendations, growing tips, gardening goodies – basically, seasonal loveliness direct to your inbox.
+• Monthly newsletter with a recipe round up, updates from the veg patch, news on events I’m doing (supper clubs, talks etc).
+Plus things like books, growing tips, goodies – basically, seasonal loveliness direct to your inbox.

-Recipes inspired by the veg patch - mostly-veggie, seasonal, faff free and beautiful.
-Free subscribers will receive one recipe month, paid subscribers get one recipe a week.
-Everyone will get a beautiful printable PDF like this (Have you tried printing from Substack?
+• Recipes inspired by the veg patch - mostly-veggie, seasonal, faff free and beautiful.
+Each with a printable PDF recipe card (have you tried printing from Substack?
 It’s a disaster.
-You’ll be needing the PDF):
+You’ll be needing the PDF).

 And you are…?

 I’m a cook, author, veg grower and sometimes photographer who worked in advertising agencies in London for more than a decade before burnout and depression took hold and I escaped to the Oxfordshire countryside, finding solace, and a new career, in the veg patch.
-(Full, grizzly details below).
+Full, grizzly details in my latest book, Rough Patch:

 I’ve won some awards, but failed to win more so forgive me if I brag about the wins briefly: